Koboro Station

 Koboro Station (小幌駅, Koboro-eki) is a railway station in Toyoura, Hokkaido, Japan, operated by the Hokkaido Railway Company (JR Hokkaido).

-Located in an 80m-wide gap in between two long tunnels in the cliffs along Uchiura Bay, the station has no road access and is known for being the most secluded station in Japan.
+Located in an 80 m gap in between two long tunnels in the cliffs along Uchiura Bay, the station has no road access and is known for being the most secluded station in Japan.

 Lines

 Koboro Station is served by the Muroran Main Line.

 Station layout

 The station has two side platforms, serving one track each.
 There is no station building or waiting room, only a small maintenance shed.
 An outhouse with a bio-toilet is available.